-Think about every lead magnet you ever signed up for.
+Think about every lead magnet you’ve ever signed up for.

-Of all of those free ebooks, courses & discount codes, how many of those company’s user onboarding flows convinced you to become a customer?
+Of all of those free ebooks, courses, and discount codes, how many onboarding flows actually convinced you to become a customer?

-How many of them do you still buy from?
+And, if they did, how many do you still buy from?

-I don’t know about you, but judging by my own inbox, what happens after I hand over my email address is just… disappointing.
+Judging by my own inbox after I hand over my email address, what happens is just…disappointing.

-The example above is from a startup that promised to offer a smarter collaborative experience on Twitter.
+The example above is from a startup that promised to offer a smarter, more collaborative experience on Twitter.

-Unfortunately, I never logged back into the product, and I hate to admit it, but I also kind of forgot they existed until today when the CEO sent me an email offering 2 free months.
+Unfortunately, I never logged back into the product, and, I hate to admit it, I also kind of forgot they existed—until the CEO sent me an email offering two free months.

-But it was never “free months” that kept me from using the software.
+But it was never the “free months” that I needed to use the software.

-It was the combination of my busy schedule & the thought of wasting another trial period fumbling my way through learning the software without ever seeing results.
+It was the combination of my busy schedule and the thought of wasting another trial period fumbling my way through software without ever seeing results.

-Had there been some kind of onboarding/nurturing/education program, who knows how different that might be.
+Had there been some kind of onboarding/nurturing/education program, who knows how different my experience might’ve been.

-It’s not just this company though, searching through all of the messages in my inbox that say “please confirm your subscription”, I see a graveyard of missed opportunities.
+It’s not just this company though.
+Searching through all the messages in my inbox that say “confirm your subscription,” I see a graveyard of missed opportunities:

-This shortsightedness has been fueled by an online marketing culture that celebrates tapping into traffic sources like oil wells until they are no longer profitable.
+This shortsightedness has been fueled by an online marketing culture that taps into traffic sources like oil wells until they run dry.

-This disproportionate emphasis on getting more leads has forced customer acquisition efforts to burn money & time unnecessarily, while simultaneously turning the Internet into a game where advertisers say “Look at me” and regular people try to avoid being sold to at all costs.
+This disproportionate emphasis on getting more leads burns time and money on customer acquisition while simultaneously turning the Internet into a game where advertisers scream “Look at me!” and regular people try to avoid being sold to at all costs.

-With all that effort you spent trying to get my attention, why drop the ball when I finally say “ok, whaddaya got?”
+Given all the effort you put into getting attention, why drop the ball when someone finally says, “Okay, whaddaya got?”

 Demand Gen’s 2013 lead generation benchmark report found that 53% of marketers are focusing on getting more leads rather improving the quality of the leads they already have.
 Funnily enough, according to Gleanster, between 30-50% of leads are qualified but not yet ready to buy.